pantor/frankx/README.md

 pip install frankx
 ```

 Frankx is based on [libfranka](https://github.com/frankaemika/libfranka), [Eigen](https://eigen.tuxfamily.org) for transformation calculations and [pybind11](https://github.com/pybind/pybind11) for the Python bindings.
 Frankx uses the [Ruckig](https://github.com/pantor/ruckig) library for Online Trajectory Generation (OTG).
-As the Franka is quite sensitive to acceleration discontinuities, it requires constrained jerk.
+As the Franka is quite sensitive to acceleration discontinuities, it requires constrained jerk for all motions.
 After installing the dependencies (the exact versions can be found below), you can build and install frankx via

 ```bash
 git clone --recurse-submodules git@github.com:pantor/frankx.git